Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### pageZoom

-The initial zoom fit to use for modes `Edit Pages` or `Add Signature`.
+The initial zoom fit to use for the  `Edit Pages` or `Add Signature` modes.
 The allowed values are either `fitHeight` or `fitWidth`.
 Fit height adjusts the document so the entire height is visible.
 Fit width adjusts the document so the entire width is visible.

 Default value: `fitWidth`

 ### numPreloadPages

-The number of pages around the current page to preload.
+This property determines how many pages around the current page should be preloaded.
 Preloading works by making requests to fetch pages close to the current page the user is viewing in order to cache the image, which results in faster page transitions and better user experience.
 Limiting the number of preloaded pages helps in managing memory and network resources.

 The allowed values are the following: